sourcemeta/learnjsonschema.com/content/2020-12/applicator/patternProperties.markdown

 ---

-The `patternProperties` keyword restricts properties of an object instance that match certain regular expressions to match their corresponding schemas definitions.
+The `patternProperties` keyword restricts properties of an object instance that match certain regular expressions to match their corresponding subschemas definitions.
 Information about the properties from the object instance that were evaluated is reported using annotations.

 {{<common-pitfall>}} This keyword is evaluated independently of the [`properties`]({{< ref "2020-12/applicator/properties" >}}) keyword.
-If an object property is described by both keywords, then both schemas must successfully validate against the given property for validation to succeed.
+If an object property is described by both keywords, then both subschemas must successfully validate against the given property for validation to succeed.
-Furthermore, an instance property may match more than one regular expression set with this keyword, in which case the property is expected to validate against all matching schemas.{{</common-pitfall>}}
+Furthermore, an instance property may match more than one regular expression set with this keyword, in which case the property is expected to validate against all matching subschemas.{{</common-pitfall>}}

 {{<learning-more>}} While the specification suggests the use of [ECMA-262](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/)